Getting started

 You can also use the Ontop endpoint during development as it embeds a nice YASGUI client (opens new window) and an optional portal (since 4.0-beta-1) containing pre-defined queries.

 Want to materialize your VKG, convert your mappings into R2RML, bootstrap your mappings or start a SPARQL endpoint?
 You can use the CLI for that.
 It can be found on on Github (opens new window) and Sourceforge (opens new window).

 Historically, Ontop has been made available under other means that we don't recommend anymore.

 # Java API (not recommended)

-It remains possible to use Ontop as a Java API through RDF4J althrough we recommend you to consider the HTTP SPARQL endpoint as a first option (think of a microservice).
+It remains possible to use Ontop as a Java API through RDF4J (opens new window) although we recommend the HTTP SPARQL endpoint as a first option (think of a microservice).
 Why?
 Because such a Java API would add many dependencies to your project and constraint you to use certain versions of Java.

 Ontop-rdf4j is available on Maven Central (opens new window).